The Darkside-20k Data Acquisition System: Global Data Manager and Crate Data Manager

 Furthermore, the control packet includes command fields for external trigger requests originating from the \gls{gdm}, which can initiate the acquisition of the currently buffered data in the digitisers.
 These external triggers may stem from inputs available on the \gls{gdm}, such as test pulses, calibration devices or algorithmic decisions based on the hit-map received from the digitisers.
-This comprehensive control mechanism ensures precise data acquisition and effective synchronisation across the system.
+The triggered and triggerless operations are mutually exclusive.
+The timing precision is provided by the common phase-aligned clock distributed through the \gls{gdm}/\gls{cdm} chain, as described above.
+Synchronisation at the data-flow level is maintained through the \gls{tsm} and busy/veto information, as discussed in Sections~\ref{sec:time_slice_architecture} and~\ref{sec:digit}.